kellyhyun/beginner-s_luck/README.md

     Where 422 is the total difference of maximum and minimum possible runtimes.
     The runtime weight we decided was 5 because the maximum runtime is already a hard cutoff.
 ```
+If within the range, the weight is automatically at 5.
 We will run the top 1000 results from this weighting for the next part of our preference sorting.

 ### Preference Sorting